-Get your broom storage situation under control!
-These broom closet organization ideas are simple to implement and easy to maintain.
+Get your broom and mop storage situation under control!
+Whether you have a small space or a proper storage area, these broom closet organization ideas are simple to implement and easy to maintain.

 When you come home from a busy day of work and toting kids around, sweeping the kitchen floor probably isn’t on your list of things you’d love to do.